canzarlab/lab-website/research/index.md

 The software tools we develop address important biological and medical questions.
 In close collaborations with biologists and clinicians we have contributed, for example, to the discovery of the embryonic origin of adult neural progenitors, and to linking TIM-3 expression to increased relapse risk in pediatric patients with acute lymphoblastic leukemia.

+This link between advances in algorithmic theory and new insights into fundamental problems in biology and human disease is a central characteristic of the research in our lab.
+The two highlight publications listed below span the fields of approximation algorithms, wet lab experiments, and applications in neurobiology.

 {% include section.html %}

 ## Highlighted